Imaginous/Cowboy_Untamed/README.md

 ## FAQ

+- When I download the file, nothing happens?<br>The file has been downloaded in the background.
+Go to the upper right menu in *Chrome* and select *Downloads*.
+Now select the file and install it.<br>You can also use a tool like *CX File Explorer* to goto your downloads and install it.
 - Will there be an IOS version?<br>No, unfortunately I do not have (and have no intention to) an Apple developers account.<br>But you can do it manually, see: [IOS.md](https://github.com/Imaginous/Cowboy_Untamed/blob/main/IOS.md).
 - Why should I enter 15% or 18% for the field weakening values?<br>These are merely my advise.
 The lower you keep the percentage the better it is for your battery range.
 At the moment I'm using 18% on my V1+ bike.
 It feels speedy enough, going faster makes my legs go round like a mad man.
 It's fun for a while, but not for a longer stretch.
 So 18% is my sweet spot.
 I assume on a V3 bike 15% is a more likely figure because of the lower gear ratio compared to the V1 and V2.
 - Can the settings be undone?<br>Yes, if you have not tinkered with this app (or other apps like Bronco) you can write down your settings and re-apply them later.
 Using the defaults button can be tricky if Cowboy changes their default settings.
 Until now they didn't so you should be safe.